simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

       * Getting this to work on specific shared file system types is deferred to a future requirement.

-* simpkv may provide a Consul-based plugin
+* simpkv must provide a plugin to interface with a high-availability, distributed key/store

+  * The first high-availability, distributed key/store to which simpkv will interface will be LDAP.

 ### Future Requirements

 This is a placeholder for miscellaneous, additional simpkv requirements to be addressed, once it moves beyond the prototype stage.

-* simpkv must provide a plugin for a remote key/value store, such as LDAP
 * simpkv must support audit operations on a key/value store

   * Auditing information to be provided must include: